-- ID ONLINE offers a free online programme of classes and creative sessions to artists during pandemic
+- ID ONLINE offers an extensive and free online programme of classes and creative sessions to artists during the global Covid_19 pandemic

 - MA/MFA Investigative Practice module is delivered online by lead artist Florence Peake and guest artists